Round 1 Live-Action Movies/TV Shows:

 Watching as Batman struggles to try and rehabilitate his ex-partner and deal with the guilt associated with letting Robin descend into madness makes for some of the best storytelling you’ll see on film, animated or not.
 THIS IS TOTALLY AWESOME AND AN ABSOLUTE MUST WATCH!

-Also, DC’s Animated films are light years ahead of Marvels Live-Action films, so we’ll say that DC beats MARVEL in terms of overall movies
+Also, DC’s Animated films are light years ahead of Marvels Live-Action films, so we’ll say that DC beats MARVEL in terms of overall Movies/TV shows.

-DC’s Animated Film’s are Universally praised as Masterpieces whereas Marvels Live-Action Movies, although good, sometimes great, can never top the master itself!
+DC’s Animated Film’s are praised as Masterpieces whereas Marvels Live-Action Movies, although very good, sometimes great, can never really top the master itself.

 Round 3 Comics: